aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 	- Sample standard deviation is the standard deviation of the mean.
 - When a population distribution is normal, the sampling distribution of the sample statistic is also normal, regardless of $n$.
 - And the central limit theorem states that the sampling distribution can be approximated by a normal distribution when the sample size, $n$, is sufficiently large.
 - Rule of thumb is that $n=30$ is sufficiently large, but there are times when smaller $n$ will suffice.
-More $n$ is required with the higher the skew.
+Greater $n$ is required with higher skew.

 # Hypothesis Testing

-In hypothesis testing we state a null hypothesis that we will test and if it’s likelihood is less than some value, then we reject it.
+In hypothesis testing, we state a null hypothesis that we will test; if its likelihood is less than some value, then we reject it.

 For example: